Tonkinese cat

 Tonkinese is a domestic cat breed produced by crossbreeding between the Siamese and Burmese.
-Members of the breed share many of their parents' distinctively lively, playful personality traits and are similarly distinguished by a pointed coat pattern in a variety of colors.
-In addition to the modified coat colors of the "mink" pattern, which is a dilution of the point color (as in watercolors), the breed is now being shown in the foundation-like Siamese and Burmese colors: pointed with white and solid overall (sepia).
+Members of the breed are distinguished by a pointed coat pattern in a variety of colors.
+In addition to the modified coat colors of the "mink" pattern, which is a dilution of the point color, the breed is now being shown in the foundation-like Siamese and Burmese colors: pointed with white and solid overall (sepia).

-The best known variety is the short-haired Tonkinese, but there is a medium-haired (sometimes called Tibetan) which tends to be more popular in Europe, mainly in the Netherlands, Germany, Belgium, Luxembourg and France.
+The best known variety is the short-haired Tonkinese, but there is a semi-longhaired (sometimes called Tibetan) which tends to be more popular in Europe, mainly in the Netherlands, Germany, Belgium, Luxembourg, and France.

 History

-It is believed that Tonkinese-like cats have existed in the West since at least the early 19th century.
-The founder of the American Burmese type, a female named Wong Mau imported to the United States in 1930, is thought to have been genetically a crossbreed of this type.
-(Wong Mau was actually a Tonkinese, though the "breed" was not recognized as such at the time.
-Some of today's Tonkinese can be tracked by pedigree back to Wong Mau).
+Origin

+The modern Tonkinese breed is a reconstruction of a breed brought to the West in the 19th century.
+These cats were originally known as 'chocolate Siamese'.
+Breeders working with imported cats from Malaysia noticed some cats have aquamarine eyes and darker coats than the Siamese.
+In 1901, the Siamese Cat Club recognised them as a Siamese of the 'chocolate' type.

+Many of the cats used to found the Siamese and Burmese in the West are believed to be Tonkinese, including Wong Mau.
+Tonkinese would be bred still but registered as either Burmese or Siamese, it was not until the 1950s that breeders would take interest in the cat.
+These breeders worked together on developing breeding lines with these cats and by 1965 the Tonkinese was recognised in Canada as a distinct breed — whence the name originated.

 More modern Tonkinese cats are the result of the crossbreeding programs of two breeders working independently of each other.
 Margaret Conroy, of Canada, and Jane Barletta, of the United States, crossed the Siamese and Burmese breeds, with the aim of creating the ideal combination of both parent breeds' distinctive appearance and lively personalities.
 The cats thus produced were moved from crossbreed classification to an established breed in 2001.
 The name is a reference to the Tonkin region of Indochina, though it is suggestive only, as the cats have no connection with the area.

 In the West, Tonkinese cats under the age of sixth months have historically been referred to as "small-cats" rather than "kittens" to reflect a more direct translation from Burmese, although this term has become almost obsolete since the mid-20th century.

-More recent historical data is detailed in the CFA Breed Profile (see below.)
+Breed recognition

+The breed received championship status with the Cat Fanciers' Association in 1984.
+The Governing Council of the Cat Fancy (GCCF) recognised the breed in 1991.
+Today the breed is recognised in most of Europe, Australia, New Zealand, Hong Kong, Japan, and South Africa.
+Over 30 countries have Tonkinese cats featured on postage stamps.